asiffer/mkdocs-shadcn/pages/docs/pages.md

 ## Navigation

 The navigation follows bare mkdocs.
-You should just notice that folders will create categories in the sidebar.
+You should just notice that folders will create categories in the sidebar (or in the top bar when `topbar_sections: true`).
 To sort the sections, you can use the common `00_section_title/` hack.
 The first numbers sort the folders in the filesystem (so the sections).
 They are removed by the theme at compile time.

 !!! warning "Important"
-    `mkdocs-shadcn` has not been tested with highly nested documentation (`d>2`, i.e. `root / folder / folder`)
+    `mkdocs-shadcn` has not been extensively tested with highly nested documentation (`d>2`, i.e. `root / folder / folder`).
+When subfolders are used, we may recommend to activate the [`topbar_sections`](./get_started.md#topbar_sections-bool) option in the theme configuration.
+This will display the top level sections in the top bar.

 In addition, two other attributes may help to configure pages within the sidebar.